hardikp/hardikp.github.io/_posts/2017-07-24-SELU-vs-RELU.md

 ### Background on SELU

-For some reason, normalized outputs are really helpful in stabilizing the training process.
+Normalized outputs seem to be really helpful in stabilizing the training process.
 That's the main reason behind the popularity of [`BatchNormalization`](https://arxiv.org/abs/1502.03167). [`SELU`](https://arxiv.org/abs/1706.02515) is a way to output the normalized activations to the next layer.

 The overall function is really simple:
 <img src="/assets/selu.png">